sivahuang77/citrux-cli/docs/get-started/configuration-v1.md

 > CLI in a corporate environment, please see the
 > [Enterprise Configuration](../cli/enterprise.md) documentation.

-### The `.gemini` directory in your project
+### The `.citrux` directory in your project

-In addition to a project settings file, a project's `.gemini` directory can contain other project-specific files related to Gemini CLI's operation, such as:
+In addition to a project settings file, a project's `.citrux` directory can contain other project-specific files related to Citrux CLI's operation, such as:

 - [Custom sandbox profiles](#sandboxing) (e.g.,
-  `.gemini/sandbox-macos-custom.sb`, `.gemini/sandbox.Dockerfile`).
+  `.citrux/sandbox-macos-custom.sb`, `.citrux/sandbox.Dockerfile`).

 ### Available settings in `settings.json`: